yuntongf/pass-at-penn/README.md

 3. Display requirements fulfilled by the course on the course detail page
 4. Allow user to rank courses in the cart based on preference
 5. Add unit or integration tests

+##
+Redux
+redux design

+even after the user starts a new search, the notes and cart content persists